nitin42/react-color-extractor/README.md

 ## Using remote images

-Make sure that you've configured proxy settings in your server config when you are using the remote images, otherwise you might run into [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issue.
-In development mode, you can use [this](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) chrome extension to tackle CORS issue.
+In development, make sure that you've configured proxy settings in your server config when you are using the remote images, otherwise you might run into [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issue.
+You can also use [this](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) chrome extension to tackle CORS issue.

 ## API